yashaka/selene-with-docs/docs/faq/custom-user-profile-howto.md

 As mentioned above, this profile won't be listed with other existing profiles, but you can open Firefox with it and modify the profile settings from terminal specifying the same command-line switches (arguments).

-## What is about Safari browser?

-Safari browser doesn't appear to support multiple profiles.

 ## Troubleshooting